top of page

 Next Stop?

-It took me only 19 years before I could get my hands wet with this.
-How many more years before I arrive at the next stop.
+I hope to explore cochineal and indigo to experiment with shades of reds, greens, blues, and yellows.
+It took me 19 years before I could get my hands wet with natural pigments — how many more before the next chapter unfolds?

 From my kitchen with love.